musse/zynq-digital-tester/README.md

 ## How to use

-If you need to recreate the Vivado project, open Vivado, place yourself in the `hardware/` folder and this command in the Tcl console:
+If you need to recreate the Vivado project, open Vivado, place yourself in the `hardware/` folder and type this command in the Tcl console:
 ```
 run source create-project.tcl
 ```
 The project will be created in `hardware/digital-tester`.
 The IP may need to be recreated through the Vivado wizard so that the BFM simulation is possible.

 If you need to recompile the software you must have the proper ARM compiler (`arm-xilinx-linux-gnueabi-gcc`) installed and sourced (it usually comes with the Xilinx's tools).
-Once this is done all you have to is run `make`.
+Once this is set up all you have to do is run `make`.
 In order to execute the software inside the embedded Linux environment the commands is:
 ```
 ./tico [-s -t] input-file.json